shashwatvegeta/Dream11/README.md

 --> Besides every player there should be a question mark sign which compares him with other players in the category and tells why he is tha best

---> Tried to implement video using gen AI but it requires paid version of the AI and the other AIs were not that impressive....
+--> Tried to implement video using gen AI but it requires paid version of synthesia AI and the other AIs were not that impressive....

 ## Features